-This started me thinking about other ways to use flowers in baskets and I ended up playing around with a few different options this week and thought I'd share them with you.
+This started me thinking about other ways to arrange flowers in baskets and I ended up playing around with a few different options this week and thought I’d share them with you.

 I first went to my local florist and the market and got some options I thought would work in the baskets.
 I made sure I had some “hanging” blooms since I love the way they look peeking out of the top of the basket.

 I discovered that mason jars generally fit well inside the baskets to hold water and keep everything fresh.

 I found it best to keep the jars as tight as possible and used some crumpled up butcher paper to stabilize them in the basket.

 I had gotten some sweet peas on the vine and wanted to keep the first one simple, so I trimmed the ends of the stems and began placing them in the mason jars.
 It worked best to have them all flow in one direction and spill over the side of the basket.
 This was super simple and only took a few stems to give it a great natural look.

 The second basket was an inexpensive reproduction I had gotten at a local shop.
 Two large mason jars fit perfectly in this one.

 I used only the flowers I had gotten at the market for this basket…some white roses and baby hydrangea.
 I also had a couple of greens from the florist I tucked in to break up the white.
 I shifted them around until they filled in about half of the mouth of the basket and gently set the lid on top.

 The final “basket” I played with was the creel I had gotten for the cabin door.
 I had found some interesting flowers at the florist including millet and yarrow.